soemintheinsmt6/GoogleMapDemo/README.md

 ```

 ### 🔑 API & Permissions
-- Ensure the Google Cloud project has Maps SDK for Android/iOS, Places API, and Directions API enabled
+- Ensure Maps SDK for Android/iOS, Places API, and Directions API are enabled for your key
+- The key is accessed via `Env.googleApiKey` (see `lib/core/config/env.dart`)
 - Android/iOS platform-specific setup is already scaffolded under `android/` and `ios/`

 ### 🧭 Notes